 Ten Benefits of Having a Small Dog

-After my last medium-sized dog, Lola, died, I told myself that I really shouldn't have another dog because, with my own health issues, I couldn't guarantee that I could give her (I've always had female dogs) enough of the activity and exercise she needs.
-I felt that a medium dog, at about 60 pounds, was a good sized dog.
+After Lola (my last medium-sized dog) died, I told myself that I really shouldn't have another dog.
+With my own health issues, I couldn't guarantee that I could give her (I've always had female dogs) enough of the activity and exercise she needs.
+I had always believed that a medium dog, at about 60 pounds, was a good size.
 I made sure that my dog had a walk most days, but I always felt so guilty, because I knew she needed more movement than just a walk.

 So I was living without a dog, and not happy about it at all.

 Then a friend's mother died, and a lovely little Dachshund named Lulu Penney needed a home.
 I had always liked Lulu, but I hadn't thought of myself as a small dog person at all.
 I also had never been particularly attracted to Dachshunds.
 I considered them little yappers.
 Lulu did yap a lot in her old home, along with her little friend, Ebbie, who was also a Dachshund.

 But I realized that Lulu's need for a home and my need for a dog that didn't need a lot of exercising matched nicely.
 She came to live with me, on condition that I could give her back to my friend if it didn't work.
 I was sure that she could be trained not to bark so much, and I knew that she wasn't a problem as far as being house broken.
 But I wasn't sure that I would be that crazy about having a dog so small.